booleanapp/docs/pages/apiv1/v1_surveys.md

 ## GET /surveys/[id]

-Used to get a specific survey
+Used to get a specific survey email.

 ### URL format